 volunteers filling in pothole in the car park 2014

 You may wish to fundraise to help keep this organisation going.
 We get no public funding.

 Thursday 09.00- 12.30

-There are also individual riders during the week and special events take place during school holidays.
+There are also individual lessons for riders during the week and special events take place during school holidays.
 These are posted on our Facebook page – South Bucks RDA

 Work parties are usually outside the general school class times.